 With the fall of Paris, they left for the United States, settling in Connecticut where he became the protagonist of American Surrealism.
 He was fascinated on a trip to the South West to discover actual geography so similar to the boundless, desolate landscapes that he continued to paint.
 In 1942, he participated in the Artists in Exile show at the Pierre Matisse Gallery in New York and continued showing there regularly.

 After the war, Tanguy took part in the show Le Surréalisme en 1947 organized at the Galerie Maeght by Breton and Marcel Duchamp.
-He became an American citizen in 1948 and returned to Europe in 1953 to visit Rome, Milan and Paris where he was having solo exhibitions.
+He became an American citizen in 1948 and returned to Europe in 1953 to visit Rome, Milan, and Paris where he was having solo exhibitions.

-He died at home in Woodbury, Connecticut of a brain haemorrhage just days after his fifty-fifth birthday.
+He died at home in Woodbury, Connecticut of a brain hemorrhage just days after his fifty-fifth birthday.
 Eight months later his work was the subject of a retrospective at the Museum of Modern Art in New York.